 Why wireless LANs are more vulnerable than wired LANs?

 Theoretically, WLANs are less safe than the wired local area networks.
-Due to wireless communication use free space as its message medium.
-Therefore, any PC within the coverage and with a related hardware could catch the signal from the space and access the network unless the user takes relevant defensive activities.
-If a suspicious user can connect to the home network, other than theft user’s private data stored in PC and consuming high internet bandwidth, an attacker may also use the home network to attempt an illegal thing, generate Distributed Denial of Service and send spams.
+Wireless communication uses free space as its message medium.
+Therefore, any PC within the coverage and with related hardware could catch the signal from the space and access the network unless the user takes relevant defensive activities.
+If a suspicious user can connect to the home network, the user’s private data stored on PCs and NAS drives can be stolen and an attacker may also use the home network to conduct illegal activities such as participating in Distributed Denial of Service (DDoS) attacks, and send spam emails.

 Why secure the home router?

-These routers are straightly accessible from the world wide web, are seemingly discoverable, are frequently powered-on, and are usually vulnerable due to their default configuration settings.
-Those properties offer an attacker the best target to get a user’s business or personal data.
-The wireless characteristics incorporated into different devices add another vulnerable target.
+Home routers are directly accessible from the Internet and are usually vulnerable due to their default configuration settings.
+Those properties offer an attacker the best target to get access to the network.
+The wireless characteristics incorporated into the devices add another vulnerable target.

-The BCC (Budapest Cybercrime Convention) is the only available worldwide agreement that addresses computer crime, national laws, improve criminal fairness cooperation among nationwide states and accepts improved analytical techniques based on international values to effectively combat the risk from cybercrime.
+The BCC (Budapest Cybercrime Convention) is the only available worldwide agreement that addresses computer crime, national laws, improve criminal fairness cooperation among national states, and accepts improved analytical techniques based on international values to effectively combat the risk from cybercrime.

 How to prevent unauthorized access to the home network?

-The preventive ladders are listed below in designed to upsurge the security of home routers and decrease the vulnerability of the inside network against attacks from outside sources.
+The preventive ladders are listed below to upsurge the security of home routers and decrease the vulnerability of the inside network against attacks from outside sources.

 - Change the default SSID (Service Set Identifier): This is a unique naming structure that identifies a wireless LAN.
 Every wireless device on a wireless LAN should use the identical SSID to interconnect with each other.
-The manufacturing company creates a default SSID at the manufacturing time and this SSID usually identified the actual device or manufacturer.
-An attacker may use the default SSID to recognize the exploit and the device any of their known vulnerabilities.
-People set the SSID to phrase that reveals their location, company or name.
-This information creates it easy for the malicious people to identify the special home network or business based upon an SSID that clearly shows the company’s location, name or an own name.
-For an instance, the SSID that broadcasts an organization name is an attractive target then the SSID distributing “123ABC”.
+The manufacturer creates a default SSID at the manufacturing time and this SSID usually identifies the actual device of the manufacturer.
+An attacker may use the default SSID to recognize the exploit and discover any known vulnerabilities.
+People set the SSID to a phrase that reveals their location, company, or name.
+This information creates it easy for malicious people to identify the special home network or business based upon an SSID that clearly shows the company’s location, name, or owner's name.
+For an instance, the SSID that broadcasts an organization's name is an attractive target then the SSID distributing “123ABC”.
 Using well-known or default SSIDs makes brute force attacks against Wi-Fi Protected Access 2 (WPA2) keys very easier.
-When selecting an SSID to make it exclusive and not tied to our business or personal identity.
+When selecting an SSID, make it exclusive and not tied to the business or personal identity.

-- Configuring Wi-Fi PA2 AES (Advanced Encryption Standard) for data privacy: Many routers still using WEP (Wired Equivalent Privacy), which does not recommend.
-If the home router or other devices support only WEP, no other encryption standards user must upgrade the home network devices.
-The newer standard is WPA2-AES, it encrypts the communication channel between in the wireless computing devices and wireless router.
-It provides stronger authorization and authentication between the networking devices.
-Wi-Fi Protected Access 2 incorporates the AES 128-bit encryption which is encouraged by the NIST (National Institute of Standards and Technology).
-Wi-Fi Protected Access 2 with Advances Encryption Standard is the best secure home router settings for private use.
+- Configuring Wi-Fi encryption to PA2 AES (Advanced Encryption Standard): Many routers from old days use a weak WEP (Wired Equivalent Privacy) encryption.
+The newer encryption standard is WPA2-AES, which encrypts the communication channel between the wireless computing devices and wireless router.
+It provides stronger encryption between the networking devices.
+Wi-Fi Protected with the AES 128-bit or 256-bit encryption is encouraged by the NIST (National Institute of Standards and Technology), and it provides the best wireless security.

-- Immediately disable Wi-Fi Protected Setup: It provides easier mechanism to configure mediumly secure home wireless networks.
-A design weakness which exists in the Wi-Fi Protected Setup specification for the password authentication pointedly reduces the time taken to brute force the entire password.
+- Disable Wi-Fi Protected Setup (WPS): A major security flaw was discovered in the WPS routers, and it is no longer a good security setup to use.
+A design flaw that exists in the WPS specification for the password authentication pointedly reduces the time taken to brute force the entire password.
 Because it allows malicious people to know when the first half of the 8-character password is corrected.
-The lack of appropriate lockdown policy after a huge number of failed attempts to guess the password on different wireless home routers creates a brute-force attack much likely to happen.
+The lack of an appropriate lockdown policy after a huge number of failed attempts to guess the password on different wireless home routers creates a brute-force attack much likely to happen.

-- Disable Universal Plug and Play when not needed: This is a handy feature permitting networking devices to seamlessly establish and discover the communication with different people on the same network.
-Even though the Universal Plug and Play feature help preliminary network configuration, it is a safety threat.
-For instance, malicious software inside the home network can use Universal Plug and Play to exploit a hole in home router firewall to permit attackers to get in.
-Thus, disabling Universal Plug and Play unless people have an exact need for it.
+- Disable Universal Plug and Play when not needed: This is a handy feature permitting networking devices to seamlessly establish and discover communication with different people on the same network.
+Even though the Universal Plug and Play feature helps preliminary network configuration, it is a safety threat.
+For instance, malicious software inside the home network can use Universal Plug and Play to exploit a hole in-home router firewall to permit attackers to get in.

 - Upgrade firmware: Same as application on our PCs, the home router firmware (software inside functioning) should have recent patches and updates.
-Most of the patches address safety vulnerabilities that can affect the home network.
-Consider a home router, check the manufacturing cooperate website to obtain if the website delivers patches to address the safety flaws.
+Most of the patches address safety vulnerabilities that can affect the device.
+Consider updating router firmware as often as possible.

 - Disable remote management: Disable this option to keep malicious people from creating a connection with the home router and its settings through the WAN interface.

-- Alert for unknown device connections: Use home router's management site to regulate if any unauthorized device has attempted to join or joined to the home network.
-If a suspicious device is identified, a Media Access Control or firewall filtering rule could be applied on the home router.
+- Alert for unknown device connections: Use the home router's management site to regulate if any unauthorized device has attempted to join or joined the home network.
+If a suspicious device is identified, a Media Access Control or firewall filtering rule could be applied to the home router.